chris-reigner/smollm/README.md

 Hugging Face is open-souring a whole family of models: text, vision, multimodal, tools as well as examples on how to apply these models on real datasets!

+We focus first on a summarizing task with the smolLM2 series.
+Find more information here: https://huggingface.co/collections/HuggingFaceTB/smollm2-6723884218bcda64b34d7db9

+Next steps: Finalize evaluation and move to smolLM3 series (I recommend the very good blog post from HF: https://huggingface.co/blog/smollm3)